djeada/Algorithms-And-Data-Structures/notes/basic_concepts.md

 * It is a language used to describe existing algorithms and data structures.
 * The fact that an algorithm is O(n) does not imply that it will scale linearly.
 Only that it is bounded by afun ction of such a form.
 * It doesn't say anything about a specific run (which is usually dependent on other factors), only about general trends.
 So, if given favourably ordered data, an algorithm with worse complexity may outperform a "faster" algorithm.
+* Common overengineering practice is attempting to find a better (with smaller complexity) implementation of an existing working function when that function is not even close to being the application's bottleneck.

 ## The Running time of a program